CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 A musical work, printed or manuscript, may be identified by composer, title, opus number, key, instrumentation, movement headings, first line of text, date, publisher, dedicatee, plate number, etc. No one of these, indeed no combination of these, can provide as certain an identification as an incipit.
 For example, an anonymous 15th-century Latin motet may also appear as a French chanson entitled "L'amant douloureux."
 A composer may write a dozen trio sonatas in D major, three of them with the same tempo sequence.
 A concert aria found in a library in Vienna, in the key of F, may turn up in Prague in the key of G, and with added horn parts.
 Two printings of a set of quartets may be given different plate numbers by the same publisher.
 Two publications of the same opera, in different cities, may bear different titles, and dedications to different patrons.
 Finally, a set of six symphonies may be published in Amsterdam with one opus number, in Offenbach with another, and in London within a series of Periodical Overtures without any at all, and under another composer's name.

-The cataloging of musical incipits in RISM is primarily intended for the purposes of identification and disambiguation, where all other bibliographic means of doing so are not sufficient to uniquely identify a musical piece.
+The cataloguing of musical incipits in RISM is primarily for the purposes of identification and disambiguation, where all other bibliographic means of doing so are not sufficient to uniquely identify a musical piece.

-The most important component of incipit cataloging is the capture of identifiable musical material.
+The most important component of incipit cataloguing is the capture of identifiable musical material.
 This will, in most cases, be the opening measures of a piece.
-It may, occasionally, be the entrance of a melodic instrument when the opening of the piece starts with otherwise ambiguous accompaniment, such as a ground bass.
+It may, occasionally, be the entrance of a melodic instrument (when the opening of the piece starts with otherwise ambiguous accompaniment, such as a ground bass).
 In rare instances, it may be the entrance of a theme that is many measures in.

 In all cases, the encoder of the incipit must keep in mind the primary motivations of identification and disambiguation when choosing the musical content to capture as the incipit.
-It does not serve the users of the catalog to encode a unique part of a musical work when all other instances of the incipit in the catalog identify the opening measures.
-The uniqueness of the cataloging simply means that the incipit will not group with like, and it will thus be "lost" in the larger catalog.
+It does not serve the users of the catalogue to encode a unique part of a musical work when all other instances of the incipit in the catalogue identify the opening measures.
+The uniqueness of the cataloguing simply means that the incipit will not group with similar incipits, and it will thus be "lost" in the larger catalogue.

 The capture of melodic and rhythmic qualities is of primary importance.
 Considerations of visual appearance, phrasing, polyphony, or other special indications are of secondary importance, or should be ignored altogether, when capturing incipits.
-While it may seem important to capture for any single given source, it can also pose significant challenges to positive identification or disambiguation when compared to all other sources.
-Other means of capture, such as analytical notes fields, may be a more suitable mechanism for accurately describing these features.
+While it may seem important for any single source, it can also pose significant challenges to positive identification and disambiguation when compared to all other sources.

-From the beginning, the PAEC was purpose-built for the capture of identifying incipits.
+From the beginning, the PAEC was purpose-built for the capture of incipits for the purpose of identification.
 It could be written by hand, or typed on a standard mechanical typewriter.
 Unlike other codes, the goal of the PAEC was to be simple.
 Indeed, the first version of the PAEC, issued in 1964, was subsequently simplified in 1965, to "make the code more usable on an international basis."
 (Brook, Fontes, 1965).
 The current PAEC specification is based primarily on this simplified version.

 In the intervening years since the introduction of the PAEC, a number of changes and additional features have been introduced.
 In some cases these additions have significantly improved the coding scheme; in other cases the additions have ultimately distracted from the central purpose of the PAEC when put into practice.
 The reasons for these changes are not always known.
 They may have been in response to a specific need, or they may have been added as a "nice-to-have" without an identified use case.
 Whatever the reason, they have been available and widely adopted and standardized, making it difficult to introduce retrospective changes to the coding system to address problems and clarify ambiguities.
 With no clear versioning scheme in place, the previous version is now no longer updated, and is now known as "Version 1".